|

 In and Around Westbury

 Westbury itself has much to offer.
 From Pearns Steam World just a stroll across the road from Fitzpatrick's Inn to the Westbury Maze 500m up the road, there is so much to see and do.
 Relax on the English style Village Green and wander over to the White House - home of several magnificent collections of colonial furniture, cars, bicycles and a hand crafted dolls house.
 A map of Westbury showing the places of interest along with its history is available from your hosts.
-To find a photograph of your favourite place in Tasmania, visit John Temple's Gallery or travel a short distance to Carrick to see the Copper Art Gallery.
+To find a photograph of your favourite place in Tasmania, visit John Temple's Gallery.
 Find time to stop off at Bowerbank Mill Gallery on the way to Yarns Artwork in Silk at Deloraine.
 Go on to see the exquisite gold and silversmiths working on some exquisite pieces at McLachlan Studio Jewellery just outside Deloraine.

 Natural Beauty